CBT for Teenagers — Glasgow

 1. Child Anxiety and Depressive Symptoms

 The concerns parents share with us are often similar.
 Some teenagers are coping with mental health problems like anxiety disorders or depressive episodes.
 We find the most common difficulties teenagers face include anger, low mood, low self-esteem, general and social anxiety, self-harming and suicidal thoughts.
+Cognitive behavioural treatment helps to treat anxiety disorders in practical ways, such as teaching grounding exercises and reframing unhelpful thoughts.

-2. Compulsive Disorders
+2. Obsessive Compulsive Disorders

 CBT is also used to support obsessive-compulsive disorder, eating disorders, and post-traumatic stress disorder.
 These mental health conditions can feel enormous for both teens and families.
 Our CBT therapists speak the language of young people, using examples and activities they can relate to.
 Therapy may include role-playing to build social skills or engaging in creative activities that facilitate easier sharing.